dborisenko/dborisenko.github.io/_posts/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 # Conclusion

 In this article I tried to cover the first round of decomposition of the monolithic application into the microservices.
 Of course, it's only beginning of the big journey and probably some other decompositions will be required.
-In the next article I try to cover question of obtaining the microservice topology (for example, for the gateways).
+In the next articles I'll try to cover questions of different Akka Cluster topologies and some methods of microservices discovery.